Sign In or Create an Account.

 The Renewable Ravenswood concept was largely celebrated by the surrounding community, which includes two of the largest public housing projects in the country and suffers from disproportionately high rates of chronic respiratory diseases like asthma.
 The plan, which a local subsidiary of LS Power called Rise Light and Power proposed in 2022, entailed replacing the plant’s three 1960s steam generators with a combination of offshore wind, batteries, and renewable energy delivered from upstate New York via new power lines.

 By last year, however, the plan was increasingly looking like a distant dream.
 Its centerpiece was a proposed offshore wind farm called Attentive Energy, but the project has been on ice since 2024, with little chance of moving forward under the Trump administration.
 This past November, New York regulators rejected a proposed transmission line that would have connected Ravenswood to a hypothetical future offshore wind development, primarily because there was no longer any such development in progress.
-Earlier this week, state energy regulators delivered yet another blow to potential offshore wind development when they decided not to solicit offers from for new projects to enter the state’s energy market.
+Earlier this week, state energy regulators delivered yet another blow to potential offshore wind development when they decided not to solicit offers for new projects to enter the state’s energy market.

 Battery development has also had a rocky few years in New York State, which has affected Ravenswood’s transition.
 Rise Light and Power initially proposed building a 316-megawatt battery project on the site in 2019, but it has yet to break ground.
 The former CEO, Clint Plummer, previously told me that the company was waiting on New York State regulators to open up their anticipated battery solicitation, which would enable the project to bid into the New York energy market, before building the project.
 That solicitation opened last July, but it’s unclear whether the company submitted a bid.
 NRG did not respond to a question about this.